rsxdalv/tts-generation-webui/README.md

 ## Upgrading
 *In case of issues, feel free to contact the developers*.

+### Upgrading from v5 to v6 installer
+* Download and run the new installer
+* Replace the "tts-generation-webui" directory in the newly installed directory
+* Run update_*platform*

+#### *Is there any more optimal way to do this?*

+Not exactly, the dependencies clash, especially between conda and python (and dependencies are already in a critical state, moving them to conda is ways off).
+Therefore, while it might be possible to just replace the old installer with the new one and running the update, the problems are unpredictable and **unfixable**.
+Making an update to installer requires a lot of testing so it's not done lightly.

 ### Upgrading from v4 to v5 installer
 * Download and run the new installer
 * Replace the "tts-generation-webui" directory in the newly installed directory